YuxuanZhao-Econ/YuxuanZhao-Econ.github.io/_teaching/2025-Spring-teaching-1.md

 Principles of Economics (Macro)
 ======
-This course introduces the basic principles of macroeconomics and some simple economic models, including the Solow Model, IS-LM Model
+This course introduces the basic principles of macroeconomics and some simple economic models, including the Solow Model, IS-LM Model.

-Your can find this course's [syllabus](/files/0.syllabus_2025.pdf) (chinese version) here
+Your can find this course's [syllabus](/files/0.syllabus_2025.pdf) (Chinese Version) here